 Here are some soups and stews that goes well with Pounded Yam

 The amount of water you will need to boil the yam will vary depending on how dry the yam is.
-Fresh yams in the early season of harvest will take less water while yams harvested in the later season will require more water.
+Fresh yams in the early season of the harvest will take less water while yams harvested in the later season will require more water.
 This also applies during the pounding, you will need more water for the dry yam and less water for the less dry yams.

 **Pounded Yam is best enjoyed while it’s still hot and fresh.